zerovm/zerocloud/doc/Requests.md

 When your script is run, the filesystem will have it mounted as a `/script` file (absolute path, directly in root dir).
 The interpreter will have its home dir set to `/` and executed as `/path/to/interpreter script` If you want to get stderr or mount any other files into executable filesystem, you have to use other POST formats (preferably: POST a ZeroVM image)

+## GET

+When you use a "dumb client" which cannot issue POST requests or set special headers, you can use a GET request instead.
+To issue a GET request in Zerocloud you need to specify a particular version string in the Swift storage url.

+As a reminder, the path in a Swift URL has the form

+    /version/account/container/object

+To trigger a ZeroVM job when retrieving the object, you need to replace the `version` component with one of:

+- open - will execute binary associated with `Content-Type` of the object you're GET-ting, akin to any file manager `double-click` function.

+- open-with - not implemented yet

 ### GET with version `open`